DaoodS/Machine_Learning_Projects/README.md

 ﻿Machine_learning_Projects.

+Feature Engineering - This folder contains different algorithms and techniques for feature engineering

+Feature Selection - This folder contains different algorithms and techniques of feature selection for machine learning models

 Project 1: Titanic Survival Exploration

 • Created decision functions to predict survival outcomes from the 1912 Titanic disaster based on each passenger’s features.